-Your customers would love to exchange referrals if they’re getting something out of it, it would create a word of mouth marketing for you.
+Your customers would love to exchange referrals if they’re getting something out of it, here you could start a word of mouth marketing campaign.

 Your referral rate is the rate at which your users refer new friends to your site.